 Honestly, Talkspace has its pros and cons.
-It’s an amazing resource for people like me who don’t have access to any form of in-person therapy.
+It’s an amazing resource for people like me who, in the past, haven’t had access to any form of in-person therapy.
 I also express myself way better in writing so that’s a plus.

 One thing that did bother me was I felt like the asynchronous and evenly spaced therapist response rate over time didn’t align with the way my mental health struggles presented: I would go through troughs of feeling bad and wanting to talk a lot and work through things then peaks of feeling better and not having much to communicate.
 I felt like my therapist wasn’t there enough during the low times and I couldn’t stay engaged in conversation during the high times, if that makes sense.

 That said, Talkspace was truly nothing but helpful for me.
 I used the service for about a year and a half and worked with two different therapists during that time.
 My therapists helped me through issues like depression and feeling stuck, love/sex/relationships, professional frustrations and roadblocks, and anxiety and chronic pain.

 They worked with me on gratitudes, affirmations, trauma work, CBT, and other treatment strategies.

 I eventually stopped using the service because I couldn’t stay engaged; I took it as a sign that I was ready to move on without therapy in my life.

 Should you try Talkspace?
 If you’re considering it, I would say try it out.
 There’s no contract so you can always cancel.
 And with the code below you’ll get a discount on your first month.
 I’ve referred friends to the service and some have stuck with it and really like it, while it wasn’t a good fit for others.
 I think that’s just how these things are, but you’ll never know if you never try.